10 Tiny Habits to Boost Mood and Health

 3. Gratitude Moment Before Bed

-What: Think of 3 things you're grateful for—small wins, kind people, clean sheets.
+What: Think of three things you are grateful for: small victories, kind people, clean sheets.

 Why it works: Gratitude increases positive emotions and mental resilience.